 {\it Proof.} By the Descartes' rule the corresponding polynomial in one variable has exactly one positive root.
-All its negative roots belong to the interval $(-1,0)$ because both its summands $t^4 + \frac{32}{5}t^3 + 24 t^2$ and $-32t-2$ are strictly positive in the domain $(-\infty, -1]$.
-A trivial estimate shows that its derivative its strictly negative in $(-1,0)$, hence it has also only one negative root. $\Box$
+All its negative roots belong to the interval $(-1,0)$, since both its summands $t^4 + \frac{32}{5}t^3 + 24 t^2$ and $-32t-2$ are strictly positive on the domain $(-\infty, -1]$.
+A trivial estimate shows that its derivative is strictly negative on $(-1,0)$, so it also has only one negative root. $\Box$